ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 **1.9.1**

 - Fixed Causal Camera spamming console errors while equipped on bodies with fewer components than usual (e.g. Engi turrets).

-**1.9.0** *The Artifice Update, Part 2*

-- ADDED ITEMS: Triskelion Brooch, Bismuth Tonic!
-- Greatly reduced texture scales to match vanilla (for filesize purposes).
-- Causal Camera: should work properly in multiplayer now.
-Probably. ...Maybe.
-- Pulse Monitor: Added an unlock achievement.
-- Go-Faster Stripes:
-	- Made the pickup model and icon less octagonal.
-	- Now works on Captain.
-Airstrike has launch force vs allies with no damage, nuke has trajectory preview and more controllable launch, both provide fall damage protection.
-	- Removed unintentional duplicated force application from Engineer missile effect.
-	- Added an unlock achievement.
-- Pixie Tube:
-	- Wisps now increase the range at which they gravitate towards allies over time (6 m --> 36 m).
-	- Shortened wisp arming delay (2.5 s --> 2 s) and increased lifetime to account for arming delay (10s --> 12s).
-	- Wisps are now dimmer during their arming delay.
-	- Made timing on wisp VFX more consistent.
-	- Pickup model now flickers its fuses on at random.